aws-iot-builder-tools/aws-greengrass-provisioner/docs/Concepts.md

 - Which functions to deploy, if any
 - Which connectors to deploy, if any
 - Role and policy information for the core, if different than the defaults
-- Which Greengrass Device scripts to generate when the `--ggd` option is specified, if any

 Deployment configuration defaults are stored in `deployments/deployment.defaults.conf`.